The 37 kilometre Port Fairy to Warrnambool Rail Trail links the historic towns of Port Fairy and Koroit with the regional city of Warrnambool.

 Rail heads with parking at: Regent Street Port Fairy, Koroit Railway Station and Warrnambool Breakwater

 Surface: Packed limestone, bitumen (in town areas) and quartz gravel.
 It may be rough in sections.
-Generally passes through open farming land.
+Passes through open farming land and urban centres.

 Accommodation: Cafes, hotels, accommodation and camping facilities at Port Fairy, Koroit and Warrnambool.

-Flooding: After prolonged and very heavy rain and high tides the section of the trail at the Merri River and Kellys Swamp maybe impassable for short periods.
-We suggest you contact the Warrnambool Information Centre 5559 4620.
+Flooding: After prolonged and very heavy rain and high tides the section of the trail at the Merri River and Kelly Swamp maybe impassable for short periods.

-Public Transport: There is a bus running between Port Fairy and Warrnambool which may carry cycles if space is available.
+Public Transport: There are buses running between Port Fairy and Warrnambool which may carry cycles if space is available.
 We suggest contacting the bus line on 5562 5748 before relying on the bus.

 There are weekly rides from both Port Fairy and Koroit:

-• Port Fairy Casual Cyclists ride for approximately 1 to 11/2 hours each Thursday, leaving from the Port Fairy Information Centre at 10 AM.
+• Port Fairy Casual Cyclists ride for 1 to 2 hours each Thursday, leaving from the Port Fairy Information Centre at 10 AM.

-• Koroit Casual Cyclists ride for approximately 1 to 1 1/2 hours each Friday, leaving from the Koroit Railway Station at 9 AM.
+• Koroit Casual Cyclists ride for 1 to 2 hours each Friday, leaving from the Koroit Railway Station at 9 AM.

 Total Distance